bartvanbenthem/k8s-credsync/README.md

 ### technical choices
 * go-client sdk is used to interract with the kubernetes API
 * a kubernetes service account is used to athenticate and authorize the credsync service
+* proxy service needs to be restarted after config update